imranovvv/Queue-Ticketing-Application/README.md

 The code for Question A. is included in the repo under file named: Question A. Build Queueing Classes.docx

+The code for Question B. is included inside the public folder, with two files, index.html and scripts.js

 Requirements of the project were as follows:

 Build a simple queue ticketing application